security-force-monitor/research-handbook/source/locations-specific.rst

 Example of use
 ~~~~~~~~~~~~~~

-``point``, ``poly``
+``point``, ``poly``, ``line``

 Guidance on use
 ~~~~~~~~~~~~~~~

 This attribute used a controlled vocabulary to describe the type of geometry used to represent the Location on a map.
-The Staff Researcher can choose from the following three options?
+The Staff Researcher can choose from the following three options:

  - ``point``: the Location is a single distinct point on a map, represented by a single pair of geographic coordinates.
  - ``poly``: the Location is a closed area on a map, its boundary described by a sequence of geographic coordinates.
  - ``line``: the Location is a line on a map, described by a sequence of geographic coordinates.
 A ``line`` may also be closed.

 The gazeteer used as the source of geometry may used different terminology to describe the Location.
-For example, in OpenStreetMap the boundaries of administrative areas (such as counties or states) `are described <https://wiki.openstreetmap.org/wiki/Relation>`_ using an object called a ``relation``; although this can be a complex mix of different objects, for our purposes it is a ``poly`` because it describes an area.
+For example, in OpenStreetMap the boundaries of administrative areas (such as counties or states) `are described <https://wiki.openstreetmap.org/wiki/Relation>`_ using an object called a "relation"; although this can be a complex mix of different objects, for our purposes it is a ``poly`` because it describes an area.

-Along with the values in ``::location/name``, ``::location/origin`` and ``::location/id`` the value entered in ``::location/geo-type`` becomes part of the Location's "humane id", a human-readable unique identifier that acts as a reference for a Location when it is used in other parts of the data model (such as when defining a "site" in the :ref:`Units` data,for example).

 origin:location